EFate/logseq-plugin-gpt-openai-standard/README.md

 ## 💝 Support

-If you find this helpful, click the ⭐Star button at the top of the project homepage to show your support!
+If you find this helpful, click the ⭐Star button at the top of the project homepage to support!

 ## 📈 Star History